Skip to Content

 Medicines may help treat pain and reduce how much the penis curves.
 They include:

-Surgery is considered for men
+Surgery is only considered for men

 who have severe pain, a severely curved penis, or sexual dysfunction related to